awsdocs/amazon-rds-user-guide/doc_source/Overview.RDSSecurityGroups.md

 }
 ```

-If you run the `DescribeDBSecurityGroups` API action, then you can identify DB VPC security groups using the <VpcId> response element as shown in the following example\.
+If you run the `DescribeDBSecurityGroups` API operation, then you can identify DB VPC security groups using the <VpcId> response element as shown in the following example\.

 ```
 <DBSecurityGroup>